 He went outside and looked up the street.
 He could see other proprietors closing their doors.
-The fruit and vegetables normally on display outside the greengrocer's had gone, and the proprietor was pushing back the awning with a long pole.
+The fruit and vegetables normally on display outside the greengrocers had gone and the proprietor was pushing back the awning with a long pole.

-By one-fifteen, the shelves were completely empty; Grace and Agnes had served the last of the customers.
-Arthur retrieved the awning pole and echoed the task recently completed by the greengrocer.
+By one-fifteen, all the bread had gone and Agnes and Grace had served the last of the customers.

+Arthur retrieved the awning pole and repeated the task recently completed by the greengrocer.